Angioimmunoblastic T-Cell LymphomaOverview

-Angioimmunoblastic T-cell lymphoma (AITL) is a rare, aggressive (fast-growing) form of peripheral T-cell lymphoma (PTCL).
-While AITL only accounts for one percent to two percent of all NHL cases in the United States, it is one of the more common subtypes of mature T-cell lymphomas.
+Angioimmunoblastic T-cell lymphoma (AITL) is a rare, often but not always aggressive (fast-growing) form of peripheral T-cell lymphoma (PTCL).
+While AITL only accounts for one to two percent of all NHL cases in the United States, it is one of the more common subtypes of mature T-cell lymphomas.
 Elderly patients are more likely to have AITL.
 Symptoms of AITL include high fever, night sweats, skin rash, and autoimmune disorders such as autoimmune hemolytic anemia (AIHA) and immune thrombocytopenia (ITP).
-As a result of these autoimmune disorders, the body’s immune system does not recognize, and consequently destroys, its own cells and tissues, such as red blood cells (in the case of AIHA) or platelets (in the case of ITP).
+As a result of these autoimmune disorders, the body's immune system attacks its owncells and tissues, such as red blood cells (AIHA) or platelets (ITP).

 Diagnosing AITL requires taking a biopsy (sample of the tumor tissue) and looking at the cells under a microscope.
 A series of other tests may be done to determine the extent, or stage, of the disease.
-These can include blood tests, a computed axial tomography (CAT) scan, a positron emission tomography (PET) scan, a magnetic resonance imaging (MRI) scan, and a bone marrow biopsy.
+These can include blood tests, a computed tomography (CT) scan, a positron emission tomography (PET) scan, a magnetic resonance imaging (MRI) scan, and a bone marrow biopsy.

 The majority of patients with AITL are diagnosed with advanced- stage disease, either Stage III or Stage IV.
 In Stage III, affected lymph nodes are found both above and below the diaphragm.
 In Stage IV, one or more organs beyond the lymph nodes are affected, such as the bone, bone marrow, skin, or liver.
-Less-extensive disease, stage I or II, is rare.
-Patients with stage I have localized disease that has not spread beyond the tumor, and with stage II, if the cancer has spread, it has affected only a nearby lymph node.
+Less extensive disease, Stage I or II, is rare in AITL.
+Patients with Stage I have localized disease that has not spread beyond the tumor; Stage II disease has spread only to a nearby lymph node.